threatpatrols/hibp-downloader/docs/content/command/query.md

 The lookup is fast and efficient.

 This is achieved by -

- * (a) taking a sha1/ntlm hash of the user supplied password
+ * taking a sha1/ntlm hash of the user supplied password
- * (b) using this to determine the local compressed content-file this password should exist in if it does exist at all
+ * using this to determine the local compressed content-file this password should exist in if it does exist at all
- * (c) decompress the hash-prefix content file and seek the actual hash.
+ * decompress the hash-prefix content file and seek the actual hash.

 This process is quite efficient in its own right and can support decent-enough queries per second such that you likely do not need to implement a database to have a service query this dataset.
 Consider the `--quiet`